The Only 1911 I Want: The TRP

 6 minute read

 The TRP is the only 1911 I want.
 It’s a production gun, but you would never know it.
-Springfield Armory builds the TRP (Tactical Response Pistol) with many features like you would find on a custom gun, and just the right ones in my opinion.
-You can’t fake a great 1911, and the TRP has everything I want in a custom gun — but without the cost.
+Springfield Armory builds the TRP (Tactical Response Pistol) with many features like you would find on a custom gun, and all the right ones in my opinion.
+You can’t fake a great 1911, and the TRP has everything I want in a custom gun — but without the custom gun cost.

 Solid Foundation

-The test consisted of several parts.
-First came an inspection for compliance to the specifications, followed by a safety check, abuse test, firing test, field suitability test, accuracy test, endurance test and, finally, a second accuracy test.
-The pistols had to feed hollow-point ammunition like the Remington Golden Sabers reliably, which was the ammo chosen by the FBI.
 Acceptable accuracy was a 1.5″ average at 25 yards for three consecutive 10-shot groups fired from a Ransom Rest.
 The Springfield Armory handgun finished an endurance test that pounded the pistol, yet there was not a single malfunction.
 Without doubt the Springfield Armory Professional is beyond question one of the most proven of all modern 1911 handguns.

 Convincing Sibling

-I’ve been told the TRP pistols are not a Springfield Custom gun, but you could have fooled me.
-They feature a forged National Match frame and forged slide.
-I’ve found that the TRP features a slide-to-frame fit that has zero vertical or horizontal play.
-I dare you to find any wiggle in the TRP.
 When I first tried to rack the slide, fresh out of the factory plastic wrap, the slide was slick with lubricant yet took effort to rack.
-I don’t know the exact number of rounds I have through my TRP — at least a few thousand — and it is still very tight; but the slide does now rack with less effort.
+I don’t know the exact number of rounds I have through my TRP — at least a few thousand — but it is still very tight.
+However, the slide does now rack with less effort.

 A tightly fitted match-grade barrel is also included.
-Just below that barrel is a two-piece full length guide rod system.
+Just below that barrel is a two-piece, full-length guide rod system.
 My only gripe is that it requires tools to disassemble the gun as a result.
 Other than that, disassembly is standard G.I.-style.

 The G10 composite grips the TRP wears have a nice texture conducive to extended ranged time.
 The TRP grip features a relief cut on the left panel to improve access to the magazine release.
 My average-sized hands appreciate the easy access.